djgaliaph/mcgi-digibible4.2.1/README.md

 * 3. Clone the repositories using  $ git clone command
 * $ git clone https://{personal-access-token
 }@github.com/djgaliaph/mcgi-digi-bible-4.2.1.0.git
-* After cloning open Bible.Digital.exe and run as Administrator the
+* After cloning open Bible.Digital.exe and run as Administrator
 *  Use the bible with no interuptions

 *  ALTERNATIVE LINK FOR DigiBible 4.2.1 --> https://github.com/djgaliaph/mcgi-bible4.2.1.0-ADB-KJV-